sopra-fs23-group-08/client/README.md

 ## Technologies
 The JavaScript-written front end of this project uses the React framework.
 Persistence is managed through JPA/Hibernate.
 Communication between the server and client is achieved through REST and websockets (SockJS), with the additional usage of the STOMP messaging protocol for websockets. <!-- # recheck  -->

+## High Level Components

+The StompContext sets up a context provider for managing the WebSocket connection using SockJS and StompJS.
+In addition, Game2 is important since it is the main view of the game itself.
+Furthermore, Showdown is another important part of the code since it shows the end of the game.

 ## Launch & Deployment

 - npm run dev